Symphony No. 11 (Michael Haydn)

-Michael Haydn's Symphony No. 11 in B-flat major, Perger 9, Sherman 11, MH 82 and 184, was written in Salzburg in 1766.
-Hans Gál attributed this work to Joseph Haydn, but he was not the first to do so (Hoboken's catalog lists this as the second symphony in B-flat major so attributed).
+Michael Haydn's Symphony No. 11 in B♭ major, Perger 9, Sherman 11, MH 82 and 184, was written in Salzburg in 1766.
+Hans Gál attributed this work to Joseph Haydn, but he was not the first to do so (Hoboken's catalog lists this as the second symphony in B♭ major so attributed).
 Movements of it were published as a Joseph Haydn work, in fact, in 1772.

-Scored for 2 oboes, 2 bassoons, 2 horns, and strings, in four movements:
+The symphony is scored for two oboes, two bassoons, two horns, and strings.
+It is in four movements: